open-mmlab/mmdeploy/docs/en/get_started.md

   If MMDeploy prebuilt package doesn meet your target platforms or devices, please build MMDeploy from its source by following the build documents
   ```

-**step 2**： Install the inference backend
+**step 2.** Install the inference backend

 Based on the above MMDeploy-TensorRT package, we need to download and install [TensorRT](https://docs.nvidia.com/deeplearning/tensorrt/install-guide/index.html#installing-tar) (including [cuDNN](https://developer.nvidia.com/cudnn)).

-Take TensorRT 8.2.3.0 for example:
+The following shows an example of installing TensorRT 8.2.3.0:

   ```shell
   export TENSORRT_VERSION=8.2.3.0